Estimating treatment effects with competing intercurrent events in randomized controlled trials: Setup and estimand

 \subsection{Setup}

 Let $A$ denote the binary treatment indicator, where $A = 1$ corresponds to assignment to the treatment group and $A = 0$ to the control group.
 The primary outcome, denoted by $Y$, is measured at a pre-specified time point $k$.
-In our motivating example, $Y$ represents the response index, and $k$ corresponds to 52 weeks.
-We adopt the potential outcomes framework, in which $Y(a)$ denotes the potential outcome under treatment assignment $A = a$, for $a = 0,1$.
-The observed outcome is then given by $Y = Y(A) = A Y(1) + (1 - A) Y(0)$.
+In our motivating example, $Y$ is the response index and $k$ is 52 weeks.
+We adopt the potential outcomes framework, and write $Y(a)$ for the potential outcome under treatment assignment $A=a$, for $a\in\{0,1\}$.

-As discussed in Section~\ref{sec::introduction}, two types of ICEs may occur after treatment initiation: treatment-unrelated ICEs and treatment-related ICEs.
-To formally define these, let $C$ and $T$ denote the time to a treatment-unrelated ICE and the time to a treatment-related ICE, respectively.
-Since both are post-treatment variables, we use $C(a)$ and $T(a)$ to denote their potential values under treatment assignment $A = a$, for $a =0,1$.
-The observed times are then given by $C = C(A) = A C(1) + (1 - A) C(0)$ and $T = T(A) = A T(1) + (1 - A) T(0)$.
+As discussed in Section~\ref{sec::introduction}, two types of IEs may occur after treatment initiation: effect-uninformative IEs and effect-informative IEs.
+Let $C$ denote the time to an effect-uninformative IE and $T$ denote the time to an effect-informative IE. Because both are post-treatment variables, we write $C(a)$ and $T(a)$ for their potential values under treatment assignment $A=a$, where $a\in\{0,1\}$.
+Since our interest is restricted to events occurring before the outcome assessment time $k$, we set $C(a)=\infty$ if $C(a)>k$ and $T(a)=\infty$ if $T(a)>k$.
+The observed event times are therefore $C = C(A) = A C(1) + (1-A) C(0)$ and $T = T(A) = A T(1) + (1-A) T(0)$.
+In the observed data, we do not separately observe both post-treatment event times for the same individual.
+Rather, we only observe the earliest of the two event times before $k$, $C(A)\wedge T(A)\wedge k$.
+Let $X$ denote the vector of collected baseline covariates.

+Our estimand is motivated by the hypothetical strategy for effect-uninformative IEs, under which we ask what would have happened had such an IE not occurred.
+This indicates that $C$ lies on the causal pathway from treatment to the outcome.
+We therefore introduce the nested potential outcome $Y(a,c)$, which denotes the outcome under treatment assignment $A=a$ if the effect-uninformative IE occurs at time $c$, with $c=\infty$ corresponding to no effect-uninformative IE before time $k$.
+For example, suppose a treated patient experiences an effect-uninformative IE at week 20 and consequently discontinues treatment.
+We will not observe their outcome of interest.
+However, even if we could send the patient back to the clinic at week 52 and get their primary outcome measured, that observed quantity would correspond to $Y(1,c=20)$ rather than to the hypothetical outcome of interest, $Y(1,c=\infty)$, which represents the outcome that would have been observed had the effect-uninformative IE not occurred before time $k$.